LogtalkDotOrg/logtalk3/scripts/NOTES.md

 	warnings and errors (please note that, depending on the tests and on the compilation mode, these warnings and errors might be expected);
-	it can also write test results in the TAP and xUnit formats, generating files that can then be processed by continuous integration servers; know issue: the output of some of the multi-threading examples may interfere with the computation of the test/skipped/passed/failed totals;
+	it can also write test results in the TAP and xUnit formats, generating files that can then be processed by continuous integration servers;
+	know issue: the output of some of the multi-threading examples may interfere with the computation of the test/skipped/passed/failed totals;
 	you can use this script on Windows operating-systems by installing Git for Windows (which provides a Bash shell implementation and is available from
 	<http://msysgit.github.io>) and by adding the `$LOGTALKHOME/scripts` and
-	`$LOGTALKHOME/integration` directories plus the backend Prolog compiler executable directories to the system path environment variable
+	`$LOGTALKHOME/integration` directories plus the backend Prolog compiler executable directories to the system path environment variable;
+	if the script detects either a `timeout` or a `gtimeout` command, it will use it to run each test set (this command is provided by the GNU coreutils package)

 - `logtalk_version_select.sh`
 	shell script for switching between installed Logtalk versions for POSIX